salihasadaqat/mcino-Introduction-to-Git-and-GitHub/README.md

 ## Simple Interest Calculator Project

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+This project calculates simple interest. annual rate of interest and time period in years.

 ```
 Input: